Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

 \subsection{Comparison of generation time}

-In Table \ref{table:speed}, we show the mean computational time to generate a saliency map.
-In the proposed method, we experimented with $s=8$ $(N=196)$ and $s=4$ $(N=784)$ for the interval $s$ of anchor points that controls the map resolution.
-Although the proposed method requires more processing time than the Grad-CAM, the proposed method is faster than STEP.
-This is because that although both the proposed method and STEP need hundreds to thousands of inference by the model, STEP requires the gradient computation of the network during optimization unlike the proposed method.
-Moreover, by approximating the inference of the network, the proposed method can generate a saliency map even faster.
-This is because the numbers of gradient computations and inferences are significantly small thanks to the approximation compared with STEP.
+In Table \ref{table:speed}, we show the mean computational time of different methods to generate a saliency map on R3D.
+In the proposed method, we measured the mean time with the intervals $s=8$ $(N=196)$ and $s=4$ $(N=784)$ of anchor points controlling the map resolution.
+Note that the resolution of the maps is equivalent to $14 \times 14$ for $s = 8$ and $28 \times 28$ for $s = 4$.
+Although the proposed method requires more processing time than the Grad-CAM, the proposed method is about 25 times faster than STEP with $s = 8$.
+This is because although both the proposed method and STEP need hundreds to thousands of inferences by the model, STEP requires the gradient computation of the network during optimization, unlike the proposed method.
+Moreover, by approximating the inference of the network, the proposed method can further generate saliency maps about 2.4 times faster.
+This is because the numbers of gradient computations and inferences reduce significantly thanks to the approximation compared with STEP.